 Easy DIY Sugar Skulls

-Author Your Holiday Inspiration Guru | September 25, 2024
+Author United Supermarkets | September 25, 2024

 Usually made with the departed's name written on the forehead, sugar skulls (calaveras de azúcar) represent those who have passed and are easily the most recognizable symbol of Dia de los Muertos.
 These sugary decorations are placed on altars (ofrendas) after being decorated with bright colors and personalized designs to celebrate the lives of the departed.
 Here is a step by step guide on how to make your own sugar skulls for Dia de los Muertos.